epfahl/logos/README.md

 # Where to go from here?

-The `/notebooks` directory has a number of Livebooks that go deeper into the implementation of specific rules, as well as applications of Logos.
+The `/notebooks` directory has a number of Livebooks that go deeper into the implementation of specific rules and applications of Logos.